Currying is a technique that transforms a function with multiple parameters into a sequence of functions, each with a single parameter.

 We have seen how to manually convert a function into a “curried” version, as in the previous example with the add function.

-However, it is common to create some generic solution to convert any function.
+However, it’s more common to create some generic solution to convert any function.
 Let’s look at some of them.

 Utility Function